 On the Custom Setup page, select the Security Center features to install, specify

 You must select Config Tool, Security Desk, or both from the list.
 All other features are optional.

 For the destination folder, you can only change the root folder where the Genetec Security Center 5.9 folder is created.
 On a 64-bit machine, the default root folder is C:\Program Files (x86).

 On the Genetec™ Security Center Language Selection page,

 NOTE: Online help for Security Center applications is not available in all languages.
-For language availability, see About the documentation in Security Center 5.8 GA.Tip: After installing Security Center, you can change the user interface language with the Language Tool found in the Genetec™ Security Center program group in the Start menu.
+For language availability, see Documentation updates in Security Center 184.108.40.206.Tip: After installing Security Center, you can change the user interface language with the Language Tool found in the Genetec™ Security Center program group in the Start menu.